U.S. & Global Policies

 National Strategy for Combating Antibiotic-Resistant Bacteria

 In 2014, the White House announced the National Strategy for Combating Antibiotic-Resistant Bacteria.
 The plan outlines five main goals for combating antibiotic resistance.
-Each goal has accompanying milestones to be achieved by 2020.
+Each goal has accompanying milestones to be achieved by 2025.
 The goals serve as a roadmap for the federal agencies working to preserve antibiotic efficacy.
 The following documents give detailed information on the strategy and goals:

-The Food & Drug Administration (FDA)
+The Food & Drug Administration

-Key U.S. Government Reports on Antibiotic Resistance
+Key U.S. Government Reports and Initiatives on Antibiotic Resistance

 Global Policies and Resources